Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 When a Groom used to steal his Bride from her tribe, he was forced to carry her kicking and screaming.
 This act of thievery has evolved into a more romantic gesture welcoming the Bride into her new home.

-[It was tradition for the bride to enter the house through the front door before the groom, and if she tripped or stumbled it was seen to be very bad luck, hence it became a duty for the groom to carry his new bride over the threshold.]
+[It was tradition for the bride to enter the house through the front door before the groom.
+If she tripped or stumbled it was seen to be very bad luck.
+Hence it became a duty for the groom to carry his new bride over the threshold.]

 Garter:

 Brides originally tossed a garter (rather than a bouquet) at a wedding reception.
-In the 14th century, this custom changed because of Brides who were tired of fighting off drunken men who tried to remove the garter themselves!
+In the 14th century, this custom changed.
+The Brides who were tired of fighting off drunken men who tried to remove the garter themselves!
 According to legend, the garter toss in England evolved from an earlier tradition of “flinging the stocking.”
-On their wedding night, guests would follow the Bride and Groom to their bedroom, wait until they undressed, steal their stockings, and then “fling” them at the couple!
+On their wedding night, guests would follow the Bride and Groom to their bedroom.
+They would wait until they undressed, steal their stockings, and then “fling” them at the couple!
 The first person to hit the Bride or Groom on the head would be the next person to marry.

 Honeymoon:

-[Originally, when the groom "kidnapped" his bride he would take her into hiding.
-Usually, by the time the bride's family found her, she would already be pregnant and a price for her would then be negotiated.]
+[Originally, when the groom “kidnapped” his bride he would take her into hiding.
+Usually, by the time the bride’s family found her, she would already be pregnant.
+At that time a price for her would then be negotiated.]

 Kiss:

-[In Roman times a kiss was seen as a legal bond that sealed all contracts, and has become a staple ending to a wedding ceremony.]
+[In Roman times a kiss was seen as a legal bond that sealed all contracts.
+It has become a staple ending to a wedding ceremony.]

 Money Dance:

 According to one custom, when arranged marriages were common the Groom collected a dowry only after his marriage was consummated.
 The money dance insured that the couple would have some money before they left their wedding reception.
-According to another wedding tradition, the people of the village gave gifts of pottery, livestock, and garden plants to the newlyweds because the Bride and Groom had no money to acquire these items until they had children, after which a dowry was exchanged.
+According to another wedding tradition, the people of the village gave gifts.
+They consisted of pottery, livestock, and garden plants to the newlyweds.
+This is because the Bride and Groom had no money to acquire these items until they had children.
+After that time a dowry was exchanged.

 Penny in Shoe: